15 NJ Grants for Seniors You Can Apply for Today (2026 Guide)

 - Lease agreements showing included utilities

-Applications process through local agencies or the state hotline: 1-800-510-3102.
-The unified application system automatically screens for Universal Service Fund eligibility.
+Submit applications to local agencies or call the state hotline: 1-800-510-3102.
+The unified system automatically screens you for Universal Service Fund eligibility.

-The Division of Housing sets 2025 application dates from October 1, 2024, to June 30, 2025.
+The Division of Housing accepts applications from October 1, 2024, through June 30, 2025.
 Emergency crisis support runs November 1 through March 15.
-Board of Public Utilities regulations protect LIHEAP recipients from service disconnection between November 15 and March 15.
+The Board of Public Utilities protects LIHEAP recipients from utility shutoff between November 15 and March 15.

 Universal Service Fund (USF)

-The New Jersey Board of Public Utilities reports utility costs consume over 30% of monthly income for many low-income seniors.
-Their Universal Service Fund (USF) program reduces natural gas and electric bills through direct monthly credits.
+Utility costs consume over 30% of monthly income for many low-income seniors in New Jersey.
+The Universal Service Fund reduces natural gas and electric bills through monthly credits.

-Monthly assistance ranges from $5 to $180 for combined gas and electric charges.
+Monthly assistance ranges from $5 to $180 for gas and electric combined.
 Qualifying households receive up to $2,160 yearly in utility credits.
-The Board of Public Utilities bases payment amounts on household income and energy costs, requiring annual recertification to maintain benefits.
+The Board of Public Utilities bases payment amounts on household income and energy costs, requiring yearly recertification.

-Electric heating households face a 4% income threshold.
-Program guidelines guarantee minimum $5 monthly credits even when percentage requirements aren’t met.
+Electric heating households face a 4% threshold.
+The program guarantees a minimum $5 monthly credit even when percentage requirements aren't met.

 The Department of Community Affairs offers multiple application methods: